Songs at ground level: field crickets,

 What’s helpful with this group is that each species’s song is distinctive and their songs are fairly easy to learn.
 They may look alike, but they certainly do not sound alike.
 Here are the songs of three most common ones: Carolina Ground Cricket, the Allard's Ground Cricket, and the Striped Ground Cricket.

 I've written a very helpful and entertaining Listening in Nature blog post on the ground crickets we've hosted in terrariums in our kitchen.
-You'll get a closeup look into their lives, hear the recordings, and see Dmitri (our little gray cat) monitoring the terrariums that he considers to be his. http://listeninginnature.blogspot.com/2014/11/crickets-in-house-ground-crickets-and.html
+You'll get a closeup look into their lives, hear the recordings, and see Dmitri (our beloved little gray cat who was still with us at the time) monitoring the terrariums that he considers to be his. http://listeninginnature.blogspot.com/2014/11/crickets-in-house-ground-crickets-and.html

 The ubiquitous ground cricket of our region is the Carolina Ground Cricket (Eunemobius carolinus.)
 They are the ground cricket you’ll hear in the woods, in damp areas, meadows, backyards, gardens, garages, and around your house.